 • Plan your visit during good air quality season.
 Air pollution can be really bad (AQI > 300) during the burning season (which is usually from February to April).
 During our stay which was outside of the burning season, we did experience a few really bad days prior to the Lantern festival (with AQI ~150) and that sucked already.
 So I can’t imagine what it is like to live in Chiang Mai with AQI > 300.

 Because our destination reports were getting so long, we decided to split them into two parts.
 Part one (this part) is about what to do/see/eat.
-Part two (coming up next week) will be about the costs where we will be uncovering all the juicy details about our budget and how much the two of us spent during our stay.
-Make sure you sign-up for our newsletter so you will get this post (and any upcoming ones) as soon as they go live.
-In the meantime, if you really want some numbers, feel free to check out our past destination reports.
+Part two is the Cost of Nomad Living in Chiang Mai where we will be uncovering all the juicy details about our budget and how much the two of us spent during our stay.
+Make sure you sign-up for our newsletter for any upcoming posts as soon as they go live.
+In the meantime, if you want to see details of other destinations, feel free to check out our past destination reports.

 Would you be interested in going to Chiang Mai?
 Does the combination of Thai food and culture appeal to you?
 Maybe you’ve already been?
 Feel free to share your experience and ask questions by leaving a comment below.